 - Featured in the Indianapolis Star July 2011

-Brooke Randolph, LMHC, is a wife, parent, grandparent, therapist, and adoption professional with 25 years of experience working with children, families, and individuals.
+Brooke Randolph, NCC, LMHC, is a wife, parent, grandparent, therapist, and adoption professional with 25 years of experience working with children, families, and individuals.
 Her private practice, based in Indianapolis, Indiana, focuses on individual and relationship therapy.
 Brooke was the mental health expert contributor at DietsInReview.com, a national diet and fitness column from 2008-2015.
 She was a founding member of MLJ Adoptions, Inc., where she served as the VP of Social Services for seven years.
 She is a Young Professionals Advisory Board member for The Villages, which is Indiana’s largest not-for-profit child and family services agency, serving over 1,400 children and their families each day.
 Brooke adopted an older child internationally as a single woman, which she considers one of the most difficult and most rewarding things she has ever done.
 She is a contributing author to the book Adoption Therapy: Perspectives from Clients and Clinicians on Processing and Healing Post-Adoption Issues (2014), author of The Bully Book: A Workbook for Kids Coping with Bullies (2016), and organizing editor for the soon to be published It's Not About You: Understanding Adoptee Search, Reunion, & Open Adoption.
 She has also authored adoption education materials.
 She has presented at numerous conferences and workshops throughout North America on a variety of topics.
 Brooke is primarily motivated to encourage, equip, and empower individuals and couples toward more whole-hearted living and conscious relationships.